 Hixon and others are hopeful that the legislature will continue to fund Florida Forever.
 We need to tie our “accomplishments” together and connect large areas already protected, he said, avoiding the “island effect” when conservation lands are separated by development that is so harmful to species.

-“The people of Florida and the government deserve huge credit for what’s been done, doing more than even the federal government has done in the same amount of time.
-Now we have a chance to finish out the program,” Hixon said of the need to continue to fund Florida Forever.
+“The people of Florida and the government deserve huge credit for what’s been done, doing more than even the federal government has done in the same amount of time,” said Hixon.
+The Nature Conservancy will continue to support and encourage funding of Florida Forever.

 Florida’s $65 billion annual tourism industry is inextricably linked to the utilization and enjoyment of our state’s natural resources.
 There are numerous other economic benefits of Florida’s history of land conservation, including agriculture, ranching, forestry and recreation.